-Whitney Houston is the most awarded female artist of all time and one of the best-selling music artists ever.
-She's the only artist to have 7 consecutive number-one singles on the U.S. Billboard Hot 100 charts.
+Whitney Houston is the most awarded female artist of all time and one of the bestselling music artists ever.
+She’s the only artist to have seven consecutive #1 singles on the U.S. Billboard Hot 100 charts.
 Like others, she also successfully merged into film acting.

-Houston's nickname in the industry is "The Voice" (and also the "Queen of Pop") due to her exceptional talent.
+Houston’s nickname in the industry is “The Voice” (and also the “Queen of Pop”) due to her exceptional talent.
 Her vocal range falls within the mezzo-soprano label.
-She ranks in nearly every top vocalist list ever.
-I'm not aware of any artist that's called an influence by more artists than Whitney.
+She ranks in nearly every “top vocalist” list ever.

-Trivia Facts: Her early passing was an international tragedy, leading to many biographical films and documentaries on her successful life as well as even more posthumous awards to stack onto her already gigantic list.
+Trivia: Her early passing was an international tragedy, leading to many biographical films and documentaries on her successful life, as well as even more posthumous awards to stack onto her already-gigantic list.

 Honorable Mentions for the Best Singers of All Time

-Trying to choose only a top 10 and a few runners up is tough, especially when there's countless singers that could populate a list of 100.
-But who wants to read that?
-Here's a eight more all-time greats that at least deserve a quick shout out:
+Trying to choose only a top 10 and a few runners-up is tough, so here are eight more all-time greats that at least deserve a quick shout-out:

-- Mandy Moore is a pure pleasure to listen to once she matured away from pure pop music.
+- Mandy Moore is a pure pleasure to listen to once she matured and distanced herself from pure pop music.
 Her work in the folk genre is something to behold.
-Sadly, she's focused more on acting lately.
+Sadly, she’s focused more on acting lately.

 - John Denver is the kind of guy you’d want to sing you to sleep every night.
 His love songs, songs about nature, and general adventures merge perfectly with his command of the vocals as an instrument.